• Skip to primary navigation

 Aperol Spritz Recipe 3-2-1

-To the wine glass with ice add 3 parts Prosecco, 2 parts Aperol and 1 part soda or sparkling water.
+To the wine glass with ice add

 So easy.
 Once you know the Aperol Spritz drink measurements, you can easily make one drink or many!

-(Update 2021) Aperol has updated their recipe to be equal parts Aperol and Prosecco topped with a splash of sparkling water.
+(Update 2021) Aperol has updated its recipe to be equal parts Aperol and Prosecco topped with a splash of sparkling water.
 Try them both ways and let me know which way you like better!

 Girl reaching for a slice of orange to garnish her Aperol Spritz.